mrlynn/getting-mean/workshop/ticket2.md

 hello world
 ```

 You're on your way to becoming a hero.
-Jump to [ticket 3](../workshop/ticket3.md) if you're up for the challenge.
+Jump to [ticket 3](../workshop/ticket3.md) if you're up for

 ## Resources